Chicken Marsala Soup – Delicious Recipe for an Easy Dinner

-This light and delicious Chicken Marsala Soup is a perfect way to use of that leftover rotisserie chicken or any leftover shredded chicken you may have.
+This light and delicious Chicken Marsala Soup is a perfect way to use of that leftover rotisserie chicken or any leftover shredded chicken that you may have.

 The earthy combination of fresh mushrooms, green onion, and Marsala wine make for a winning combination that is light enough for warm summer day, yet rich enough for a cool fall evening.